intersective/app/docs/accessibility/WCAG_CHECKLIST.md

 **Fixed in:** `global.scss`, `styles.scss`, `personalised-header.component.html`, and `index.html`

 **accessWidget integration contract:**
-- `body.accessibility-widget-enabled` exposes the non-local custom trigger and temporary Messages fallback; script or initialization failure must remove the class
+- `body.accessibility-widget-enabled` exposes the non-local custom trigger; script or initialization failure must remove the class
 - The header button must retain `data-acsb-custom-trigger="true"` so it opens accessWidget
-- Keep `hideTrigger: true` in code and publish **Hide Trigger** in the accessiBe portal after the header control is deployed and verified
+- Keep `hideTrigger: true` in code and publish **Hide Trigger** in each environment's accessiBe portal after the header control is deployed and verified
+- The temporary Messages composer spacing has been removed; the mobile vendor trigger offset is restored to 10 because the header is now the intended entry point
 - Vendor references: [custom trigger setup](https://support.accessibe.com/hc/en-us/articles/25108229942802-How-to-create-a-custom-button-or-link-that-opens-the-accessWidget-interface) and [manual configuration](https://support.accessibe.com/hc/en-us/articles/28533073312274-How-to-customize-the-widget-manually-using-config-json)

 **Retest Instructions:**